johannschopplich/unlazy/docs/integrations/vue.md

 # `@unlazy/vue`

-unlazy is not only framework-agnostic, but also provides a Vue component that you can use in your Vue application.
+The Vue integration provides an `UnLazyImage` component for your Vue 3 application.

 ## Installation